 Aquileia's early Christian mosaics and the ancient Roman archaeological site

-Should you be on the way to the beach of Grado, why don't you stop off at Aquileia: Nowadays it is a village with a population of about 3500 people, but in ancient Roman times it was Italy's 4th largest city, after Rome, Milan and Capua, with an estimated population of 200,000 inhabitants.
-The patriarchal basilica, with its mosaics dating from the late 4th century, and the ancient Roman archaeological site are pieces of World Cultural Heritage.
+If you're on the way to the beach of Grado, why don't you stop off at Aquileia?
+Nowadays it is a village with a population of about 3500 people, but in ancient Roman times it was Italy's 4th largest city, after Rome, Milan and Capua, with an estimated population of 200,000 inhabitants.
+The patriarchal basilica - with its mosaics dating from the late 4th century - and the ancient Roman archaeological site are sites of World Cultural Heritage.

 Founded in 181 BC as a military city, its advantageous geographical location between what is now Italy, the Balkan Peninsula and the Alpe-Adria-Region helped Aquileia develop into a leading metropolis of the ancient Roman Empire.
-Also, in Aquileia Christianity replaced the pagan religion at an early date, and the town played a decisive role in the spread of Christianity into central Europe.
-Consequently, the city became seat of an archbishop during the 4th century AC and it was even appointed seat of a patriarch in 560 AC.
+Also, in Aquileia Christianity replaced the pagan religion early on and the town played a decisive role in the spread of Christianity into central Europe.
+Consequently the city became seat of an archbishop during the 4th century AC and it was even appointed the seat of a patriarch in 560 AD.

 The only visible reminders of Aquileia's ancient Roman prominence is the 'Via Sacra' with the remains of the ancient Roman Forum and parts of the inland port on the silted up river Aquilis (Grado was its sea port) plus a burial site.
 The excellent Museo Archeologico Nazionale houses finds from excavations carried out so far.
-The majority of the ancient Roman Aquileia is intact, but awaits excavation and scientific analysis.
+The majority of the ancient Roman Aquileia is intact but is awaiting excavation and scientific analysis.

 It's good to know:

 Text: Birgit Stegbauer